Diminished-Rights/.github/profile/README.md

-#The DRS Official Organization
+# The DRS Official Organization

 This is the official github DRS organization.
 We strive for the equal representation of all triads, as our music teacher is strongly against diminished chords.

-##About
+## About

 The [Society for Panchordal Equality and Justice for Diminished Chords](https://diminished-rights.onrender.com), or the Diminished Rights Society for short, or the DRS for shortER, is a organization that, as the name suggests, tries to get Panchordal Equality and Justice for Diminished chords.

-##Our Website
+## Our Website

-Due to technical reasons regarding passwords, our official website's github is private; meaning that you cannot accually see this in the github site.
+Due to technicalreasons regarding passwords, our official website's github is private; meaning that you cannot accually see this in the github site.
 HOWEVER, we are using [onRender](https://dashboard.render.com) to host our FULLSTACK website from this github organization, so check it out [here](https://diminished-rights.onrender.com)!

 <!--